Close Menu

 Choosing Your Tour Operator

 Picking the right tour company makes a big difference in your Bhutan experience.
-Start by checking if they’re certified by the Tourism Council of Bhutan, which means they meet government standards and employ licensed guides.
-Look for companies with good reviews from recent travelers, and read what people say about the guides, hotels, and how the company handled problems.
+Start by checking if they’re certified by the Tourism Council of Bhutan, which means they meet government standards.

 Best Time to Visit Bhutan